RinUnderscore/Windows-To-Linux/README.md

 # Windows-To-Linux

+## Alternative
+Read about WSL to use the SUPPORTED Linux Subsystem to Windows here: https://learn.microsoft.com/en-us/windows/wsl/install This program is offered as an "portable" setup to this while retaining all files and commands and ease of access as an windows commandline.

+## Information
 WTL (Beta) allows you to use Linux Functions in Windows Powershell/Command Prompt Terminal

 This is still in BETA and will not work (yet).
 When it is finished, it will be an runable EXE file.